 Founded in 2015 and based out of Phoenix, Arizona, the company has quickly risen to become one of America’s leading iBuyers.
 The company successfully went public in September 2021.

 Offerpad is an online real estate platform that purchases and sells homes.
 As a so-called iBuyer, Offerpad relies heavily on technology to optimize the buying and selling process.

-When selling your home via Offerpad, homeowners have to fill in a few details about the property they aim to sell.
-Information includes aspects like location, age and size of the building, and amenities (such as a pool or bathtub).
+When selling your home via Offerpad, homeowners have to fill in a few details about the property they aim to offload.
+Information includes data points such as location, age, and the size of the building, and amenities (e.g., pool or bathtub).

 For sellers that intend to move into another home, Offerpad provides a free moving service (only available to customers who have sold their home to Offerpad).
 The service is limited to moves within a 50-mile radius.

 On the buyer’s side, Offerpad provides a platform that lists the available homes it has for sale.
 Potential buyers can inform themselves about the price as well as other characteristics of the home they’d like to buy.

 Buyers can either get in contact with one of the firm’s so-called Solutions Experts or visit the home themselves.
 Offerpad’s Instant Access feature allows buyers to self-tour the home without the need for an appointment.
 Users first need to be ID verified before being allowed to access the code-locked homes.

 Offerpad currently buys and sells homes in over 1,000 cities across the United States.
 Users can access the platform via the company’s website as well as its mobile apps (available on Android and iOS).